...

 The Future of Passwords and 2FA for Online Security

-In a live webinar organized by All Things Secure, Chris Streaks, who serves as a senior solutions engineer at Yubico, shared his expertise on the evolution of passwords and two-factor authentication (2FA).
-The conversation focused on the importance of FIDO (Fast Identity Online) and how it contributes to enhancing online authentication measures.
-Streaks elucidated that FIDO represents a consortium of organizations united to establish benchmarks for internet security.
+During a webinar hosted live by All Things Secure, Chris Streaks, holding the position of senior solutions engineer at Yubico, imparted his knowledge on the development of passwords and the implementation of two-factor authentication (2FA).
+The discussion honed in on the significance of FIDO (Fast Identity Online) and its role in improving methods of online authentication.
+Streaks explained that FIDO is a collective of organizations that have come together to set standards for internet security.

 The conversation then shifted to the introduction of passkeys, which are a more secure form of 2FA.
 Passkeys are origin-bound, meaning they provide information about the website that initiated the login process, making it harder for phishing attacks to occur.
 Streaks also explained that passkeys can be stored in various locations, including YubiKeys, laptops, and cloud providers.
 The use of biometrics further enhances the security of passkeys.